 If we talk about Pad See Ew, this recipe also doesn’t use the Thai Holy Basil and is not as spicy as Drunken Noodles.
 The sauce of Pad See Ew is also lighter than Pad Kee Mao.

-Vegan – If looking for a vegan alternative, just substitute fish sauce with soy sauce.
+Vegan – If looking for a vegan alternative, just skip adding fish sauce and oyster sauce.

-If you are making it for your Brunch, then you can serve some Thai Curries on the side or even a soup as a starter.
+If you are making it for your brunch, then you can serve some Asian curries like sweet and sour vegetables on the side.

 You might also like